Beat (music)

 Metric levels faster than the beat level are division levels, and slower levels are multiple levels.
 Beat has always been an important part of music.
-Some music genres such as funk will in general de-emphasize the beat, while other such as disco emphasize the beat to accompany dance.
+Some music genres such as funk will in general de-emphasize the beat, while others such as disco emphasize the beat to accompany dance.

 Division

 As beats are combined to form measures, each beat is divided into parts.
 The nature of this combination and division is what determines meter.
 Music where two beats are combined is in duple meter, music where three beats are combined is in triple meter.
 Music where the beat is split in two are in simple meter, music where the beat is split in three are called compound meter.
 Thus, simple duple (2/4, 4/4, etc.), simple triple (3/4), compound duple (6/8), and compound triple (9/8).
 Divisions which require numbers, tuplets (for example, dividing a quarter note into five equal parts), are irregular divisions and subdivisions.
 Subdivision begins two levels below the beat level: starting with a quarter note or a dotted quarter note, subdivision begins when the note is divided into sixteenth notes.